Capture, produce and live stream sporting events with multiple camera angles and instant replay.

 Create an amazing game day live experience!

-Providing your live audience with large screen for viewing is very important for most sporting events.
+Providing your live audience with a large screen for viewing is very important for most sporting events.
 People rely on this if they don't have a great view or if they want to see instant replays.
 With the advent of instant replay and video decisions, having live playback of the event is crucial. vMix enables users to create professional live instant replay for 4 camera angles!
 This is great for live viewers and can also be used in a video referee system or review process.
 This takes your normal live sports production to the next level!

 Record your production for great highlights and post-match review